Yuncheng: History

 Yuncheng is one of the important birthplaces of Chinese civilization.
 The legendary Chinese ancestors such as Nüwa, Lei Zu, Chi You, Shun, and Yu all were said to have lived here.
 It is even alleged that Yu established the Xia Dynasty here.
 During the Warring States Period, the Wei State established its capital here.
 This marked the beginning of dynastic history in China and laid the foundation for early state formation, making the region not only a political center but also a cultural hub influencing the Central Plains.
 Anyi, the capital of Wei, is located in Xia County, Yuncheng today.

 Hedong Salt Pond is the earliest salt pond developed and utilized in the world, with a mining history of more than 4,600 years.
 As an important strategic resource, salt ponds were the common goal of various tribes in the Central Plains of China in ancient China.
 From the ancient legend of the Yellow Emperor's battle with Chiyou, to the historical records of King Mu of Zhou, Emperor Cheng of Han, Emperor Zhang of Han, Emperor Taizong of Tang, Kangxi and other emperors visiting successively, the Hedong Salt Pond has been regarded as a "national treasure" by successive dynasties.
 The salt pond not only supported the livelihoods of local people, but also served as a financial and military resource for dynasties.

+The Taiping Xingguo Temple Pagoda (太平兴国寺塔) in Anyi, Yuncheng, c.
+1940s.

 In early China, it was the location of the state of Kunwu (昆吾).
 Yuncheng was the site of the Yuncheng Campaign (三打运城), battle between the Kuomintang army and the People's Liberation Army during Chinese civil war.

+The Salt Lake Temple (盐池神庙), overlooking Yuncheng, c.
+1920s–1930s.
+Visible is the Haiguang Pavilion (海光楼), which was destroyed in 1947.

 Yuncheng currently has 6,205 immovable cultural relics, 102 national key cultural relics protection units, and 55 wooden buildings before the Yuan Dynasty.

+The site traditionally associated with Emperor Shun playing the zither, within the Salt Lake Temple complex on a terrace overlooking Yuncheng Salt Lake, c.
+1920s–1930s.
+According to legend, the sage-king Shun played the five-stringed qin here and composed the "Ode to the South Wind".